-So, for those newbies out there, we’ve put together useful tips for travel photographers that cover everything from how you can practice to finding those perfect locations so you can capture that stunning image.
+So, for those newbies out there, we’ve put together useful tips for becoming a travel photographer, that cover everything from how you can practice to finding those perfect locations so you can capture that stunning image.
 Without further ado, here are 19 travel photography tips to get you started:

 1. Know your camera